cdijkstra/Svelte_Blogs/src/posts/2025-12-29-Generic-Math.md

     );
 Console.WriteLine($"List addition: {battleTestAddition}"); // No operator+ defined for List<T>, but allowed by method
 ```
-And the method would even allow us to add nonsensical things like strings or Person objects...
+Even worse, the Add method allow us to add nonsensical things like strings or Person objects...
 ```csharp
 AdditionsGenericOldSchool.Add(
 new Person()